≡ Menu

 • Date of diagnosis: The life insurance company may ask when you were diagnosed with gestational diabetes and how far along you were in your pregnancy at the time.

 • Treatment: The life insurance company may ask about any treatments you received for gestational diabetes, such as medication or dietary changes.
-They may also ask about the effectiveness of these treatments and whether you experienced any complications during pregnancy as a result of the condition.
+They may also ask about the effectiveness of these treatments and whether you experienced any complications during pregnancy due to the condition.

 • Follow-up care: The life insurance company may ask if you received any follow-up care after pregnancy, such as blood sugar monitoring or diabetes management, and whether you have continued to experience any issues related to gestational diabetes.

-• Current health status: The life insurance company may ask about your current health status, including any ongoing medical conditions, medications you are currently taking, and any other health issues you have experienced.
+• Current health status: The life insurance company may ask about your current health status, including any ongoing medical conditions, medications, and other health issues you have experienced.

-It’s important to be as honest and accurate as possible when answering these questions, as any discrepancies or omissions could affect the coverage provided by the policy.
-Which brings us to our next topic, which is…
+Answering these questions honestly and accurately is essential, as any discrepancies or omissions could affect the coverage provided by the policy.
+This brings us to our next topic, which is…

 What rate can I qualify for?

-Ok, let’s assume that you’ve been previously diagnosed with Gestational Diabetes, but since then, you’ve given birth, and you are no longer suffering from any symptoms related to your previous pre-existing medical condition.
+Ok, let’s assume that you’ve been previously diagnosed with Gestational Diabetes.
+Still, since then, you’ve given birth, and you are no longer suffering from any symptoms related to your previous pre-existing medical condition.

-In cases like these, why you’re typically going to find is that whatever rate you would have been able to qualify for PRIOR to being diagnosed with Gestational Diabetes ought to be the same rate that you will be able to qualify for AFTER having been diagnosed with Gestational Diabetes.
+In cases like these, why you’re typically going to find that whatever rate you would have been able to qualify for before being diagnosed with Gestational Diabetes ought to be the same rate that you would be able to qualify for AFTER having been diagnosed with Gestational Diabetes?

 “Which is great!”

-We would love to be more specific about EXACTLY what kind of rate you might be able to qualify for, in truth, there are simply way to many factors that can come into play for us to be able to know for sure what kind of rate you might be able to qualify for without first speaking with you directly.
-Which is an important fact to consider and segues very nicely into the last topic that we wanted to discuss with you today, which is…
+And while we would love to be more specific about EXACTLY what kind of rate you might be able to qualify for; in truth, there are way too many factors that can come into play for us to be able to know for sure what kind of rate you might be able to qualify for without first speaking with you directly.
+This is an important fact to consider and segues very nicely into the last topic we wanted to discuss with you today, which is…

 From there…